Linda M. Roberts

 Roman Ishchuk (MS Chemistry, Biochemistry concentration).
 Roman is planning to go to medical school after he finishes his degree.

-Sonia Hawkins (BS, Biochemistry) Sonia is planning to attend a PhD program in Biochemistry after she graduates.
+Sonia Hawkins (BS Biological Sciences) Sonia is planning to enter the local biotechnology industry after she graduates.

 RECENT FORMER STUDENTS

 Mai Thao (MS Chemistry, Biochemistry concentration).
-Mai has entered a PhD program in Biochemistry at Northern Illinois University.
+Mai is working on a PhD in Biochemistry at Northern Illinois University.

 Angela Monterrubio (BS, Biochemistry).
-Angela completed her degree and is in her second year of the PhD program in Biochemistry and Molecular Biology at UC Davis.
+Angela is working on a PhD in Biochemistry and Molecular Biology at UC Davis.

 Mustafa Safi (BS, Biochemistry).
-Mustafa joined the lab as first-year college student.
-He is planning to go to medical school.
+Mustafa joined the lab as first-year college student and has been admitted to medical school starting F2014.

 Silvia Hilt (BA, Biochemistry concentration; BS Biology).
-Silvia works as a cardiac intensive care nurse on weekends and is in her third year as PhD student in the laboratory of Dr. John Voss at UC Davis, where she still works on apolipoproteins.
+Silvia works as a cardiac intensive care nurse on weekends and is a PhD student in the laboratory of Dr. John Voss at UC Davis, where she still works on apolipoproteins.

 Joe Case (BA, Biochemistry concentration).
 Joe completed his bachelor's in Chemistry and is working in Mesa, AZ.

 Toribio Postiglione (BS, Biology).
-Toribio completed his degree and is pursuing a master's in nursing.
+Toribio completed his degree and is completing a master's in nursing.